-- Site evaluation and bulk earthworks.
+- ✓ Site evaluation and bulk earthworks,

-- Roadworks.
+- Roadworks,

-- Water and wastewater.
+- Water and wastewater,

-- Power, telecommunication and gas.
+- ┛ Power, telecommunication and gas,

-- Stormwater and groundwater management.
+- Stormwater and groundwater management, and

-- Environmental issues such as Acid Sulphate Soils.
+- ▲ Environmental issues such as Acid Sulphate Soils.

-The utilities reporting has been compiled consultation with the Water Corporation, the City of Greater Geraldton, DoW, Western Power and other service authorities in relation to the servicing requirements for the site.
+The utilities reporting has been compiled in consultation with the Water Corporation, the City of Greater Geraldton, DWER, Western Power and other service authorities in relation to the servicing requirements for the site.

-3.7.1 Power
+3.7.1 POWER